-Rules of the SEC may limit the ability of the underwriters to bid for or purchase shares of our common stock before the distribution of the units is completed.
+Rules of the SEC may limit the ability of the underwriters to bid for or purchase shares of our common stock before the distribution of the units of common stock and warrants to purchase common stock is completed.
 However, to facilitate the offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock or publicly traded warrants during and after the offering.
 Specifically, the underwriters may over-allot or otherwise create a short position in the common stock or publicly traded warrants for their own account by selling more shares of common stock or warrants than have been sold to them by us.
 Short sales involve the sale by the underwriters of a greater number of shares or warrants than they are required to purchase in this offering.
 "Covered" short sales are sales made in an amount not greater than the underwriters' over-allotment option to purchase additional shares in this offering.
-The underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
+The underwriters may close out any covered short position by either exercising their option to purchase additional shares will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
 "Naked" short sales are sales in excess of this option.
 The underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market after pricing that could adversely affect investors who purchase in this offering.